Rumaliza: War and defeat

 In 1893 Tippu Tip advised Rumaliza to retire from the trade, but Rumaliza first had to look after his people at Lake Tanganyika.
 Rumaliza raised a strong force, which clashed with Dhanis' column on 15 October 1893 causing the death of two European leaders and fifty of their soldiers.
 On 19 October 1893 Rumaliza attacked a position one day's march from Kasongo.
 Dhanis concentrated his forces and defeated Rumaliza.
 A column under Captain Hubert Lothaire pursued him to the north of Lake Tanganyika, destroying his fortified positions along the route.
 At the lake they joined with the anti-slavery expedition led by Captain Alphonse Jacques.

 By 24 December 1893 Dhanis had obtained reinforcements and was ready to advance again.
 Rumaliza had also received assistance.
 Dhanis sent one column under Gillain to prevent Rumaliza from retreating, and another under De Wouters to advance on Rumaliza's fort near Bena Kalunga.
 A group of fresh forces coming to Rumaliza's aid from Tanganyika was headed off, and Dhanis's forces closed in on Rumaliza's two fortified bomas.
 On 9 January 1894 Belgian reinforcements arrived under Lothaire, and the same day a shell blew up Rumaliza's ammunition store and burned down the fort containing it.
 Most of the occupants were killed while attempting to escape.
 Within three days the other forts, cut off from water supplies, surrendered.
 More than two thousand prisoners were taken, although Rumaliza himself managed to escape.
 Rumaliza took refuge in the German territory of Tanganyika.

+When Rumaliza arrived in Ujiji in 1894 he found out Germans have installed a new ruler there, so he decided to join the Hehe rebellion.
+Defeated again, he moved to Dar es Salam.